HermitOS/nugetconfigcreator/README.md

 # List all configured feeds (built-in and custom)
 nugetc config list

+# Show all configured feeds (same as list, but using show)
+nugetc config show

 # Show details of a specific feed in JSON format
 nugetc config show GitHub
 nugetc config show local